RELIC: Investigating Large Language Model Responses using Self-Consistency: User Study

 \subsection{Study Design}

 \paragraph{Participants} In this study, we recruited ten participants (aged 25-54) with various backgrounds using an email list.
-All of the participants have used LLMs in their daily lives, with half of them using them almost daily.
-Additionally, all of the participants use LLMs through a visual interface.
-Among all participants, the ChatGPT UI is the most frequently used interface for LLMs, with nine participants using it.
+All of the participants have used LLMs, with half of them using them almost daily.
+Additionally, all participants use LLMs through a visual interface, where the ChatGPT UI is the most popular one (used by nine out of ten participants).

 \paragraph{Process} The study began with obtaining formal consent from the participants, followed by an introduction and demonstration session.
 During this session, we explained the study's goal and demonstrated the usage of the system.
 After this, the participants were required to perform a task that involved verifying the correct LLM generation of Don Featherstone's biography.
 They were encouraged to think aloud about their approach while performing the task.
 Once the task was completed, the participants were asked to fill out an exit survey to provide feedback on the system's usability and usefulness.
 We also conducted interviews with the participants to understand their overall experience using the system, including the reasons behind their actions, comparisons to conventional LLM interfaces, the usability limitations of the system, and their suggestions for improvements.
 After the study, each participant was rewarded 25\$.